 A Letter From The Founder

 Our focus on Nashville and Middle Tennessee is baked into our mission.
-By training to meet the needs of local employers, 90% of our graduates stay in Middle Tennessee after graduation and have been hired by 300+ local employers.
+By training to meet the needs of local employers, nearly 84% of our graduates stay in Middle Tennessee after graduation and have been hired by 500+ local employers.
 And while we’ve focused our recruiting efforts on talent from Middle Tennessee, over the years we’ve increasingly had students come to NSS from all over the country - to the point that even with graduates that do leave town we are a net attractor of talent to the Nashville area.

+This year we graduated our 2000th student!
 Our graduates come from a myriad of backgrounds.
 They were musicians, bakers, marketers, warehouse workers, postdocs, stay-at-home parents, baristas, artists...and on and on.
 It takes courage to step away from what you know to chase a dream of a more rewarding and satisfying career.
 Watching our students conquer a challenging learning experience and land their first tech job is a constant source of inspiration.
 It’s a real privilege for us to share that experience.
 And when we see them grow their careers and even come back to NSS to interview and hire new NSS grads - that’s just gravy.

 The placement rate of our graduates is another success story.
 NSS works.
 Students that come to NSS committed to working hard to launch a new career have a very high probability of success.
-Less obviously, it speaks to continued growth of the local tech economy.
+Less obviously, it speaks to the continued growth of the local tech economy.
 It speaks to the trust that employers have developed in our programs.
 And it speaks to the breadth of the support that NSS and our students get from the community in the form of mentors, volunteers for mock interviews and leadership panels, and in so many other ways.
 It speaks to how lucky we are to be serving Nashville and Nashvillians.